linkerd/website/linkerd.io/content/2.13/reference/loadbalancing-policy.md

 ##### kind: consecutiveFailures

-`consecutiveFailures` observes the number of consecutive failures to each node, and backs off sending requests to nodes that have exceeded the specified number of failures.
+`consecutiveFailures` observes the number of consecutive failures to each service, and backs off sending requests to services that have exceeded the specified number of failures.

 {{< table >}}